DBska/server/README.md

 =======

-For the time being, the database is assumed to be on alcor and there is no option for selecting another DB.
+For the time being, the database is assumed to be on alcor and there is no option for selecting a db on another machine.
 If you are not on alcor, then you have a problem.....